wilsonnjoroge/wilsonnjoroge/README.md

 **Repository:** [siem-detection-lab](https://github.com/wilsonnjoroge/siem-detection-lab)

-Detection rule development and log correlation using ELK Stack.
+Detection rule development and log correlation using Wazuh SIEM.
 Will use Phase 2 attack telemetry as the detection target.

 ---